chris-bragg-sift/rundeck-googlechat-plugin/README.md

 rundeck-googlechat-plugin
 ======================

-Sends rundeck notification messages to a googlechat webhook.
+Sends rundeck notification messages to a googlechat webhook, hipchat being EOL'd forced me to choose another notifier (G-Suite).
 This plugin is adapted from the Slack Plugin by Andrew Karpow based on the HipChat Plugin by Hayden Bakkum.
-A massive thank you to these developers and a chance for me to create my first Java Plugin based on their knowhow.
+A massive thank you to these developers and a chance for me to create my first java plugin based on their knowhow.

 Installation Instructions
 -------------------------
-Tested against 2.10.0-1
+Tested against 2.10.0-1, not handling responses from chat yet.
 1. build the source
 2. Copy the plugin jar (rundeck-googlechat-plugin-\<version\>.jar) into your $RDECK_BASE/libext - no restart of rundeck required.